-- the potential advantages of DEXYCU[TM] and YUTIQ[TM] for the treatment of eye diseases; - our ability to manufacture DEXYCU and YUTIQ, or any future products or product candidates in sufficient quantities and quality; - our commercialization of DEXYCU and YUTIQ; - our expectations regarding the timing of a line extension application for approval of our YUTIQ next-generation, shorter-duration treatment for non-infectious posterior segment uveitis; - our ability to further develop sales and marketing capabilities, whether alone or with potential future collaborators; - our optimism that existing cash and cash equivalents at April 30, 2019 and cash inflows from anticipated YUTIQ and DEXYCU product sales will be sufficient to fund our current and planned operations through to the generation of positive cash flow in 2020; - future expenses and capital expenditures; - our expectations regarding the timing and design of our clinical development plans; - our ability to establish or maintain collaborations and obtain milestone, royalty and/or other payments from any such collaborators; - the ability of Alimera Sciences, Inc., or Alimera, to commercialize ILUVIEN® for the treatment of non-infectious posterior uveitis in Europe, the Middle East and Africa; - the implication of results from pre-clinical and clinical trials and our other research activities; - our intentions regarding our research into other uses and applications of our DurasertTM and Verisome® technology platforms; - our expectations regarding our ability to obtain and adequately maintain sufficient intellectual property protection for DEXYCU, YUTIQ and our other product candidates, and to avoid claims of infringement of third-party intellectual property rights; - the scope and duration of intellectual property protection; and - the effect of legal and regulatory developments.
+- the potential advantages of DEXYCU® and YUTIQ® for the treatment of eye diseases; - our ability to manufacture DEXYCU and YUTIQ, or any future products or product candidates in sufficient quantities and quality; - our commercialization of DEXYCU and YUTIQ; - our expectations regarding the timing and likelihood of approval of our line extension application for approval of our YUTIQ next-generation, shorter-duration treatment for non-infectious uveitis affecting the posterior segment of the eye; - our ability to further develop sales and marketing capabilities, whether alone or with potential future collaborators; - our expectation that existing cash and cash equivalents at September 30, 2019 and cash inflows from anticipated YUTIQ and DEXYCU product sales will be sufficient to fund our operating plan into 2020. - · future expenses and capital expenditures; - our expectations regarding the timing and design of our clinical development plans; - our ability to establish or maintain collaborations and obtain milestone, royalty and/or other payments from any such collaborators; - the ability of Alimera Sciences, Inc., or Alimera, to commercialize ILUVIEN® for the treatment of non-infectious uveitis affecting the posterior segment of the eye in Europe, the Middle East and Africa; - the implication of results from pre-clinical and clinical trials and our other research activities; - our intentions regarding our research into other uses and applications of our DurasertTM and Verisome® technology platforms; - our expectations regarding our ability to obtain and adequately maintain sufficient intellectual property protection for DEXYCU, YUTIQ and our other product candidates, and to avoid claims of infringement of third-party intellectual property rights; - the scope and duration of intellectual property protection; and - the effect of legal and regulatory developments.